shyamjithharidas02-wq/shyamjith-haridas/README.md

 ## 🚀 Expertise

-Passionate about crafting scalable and maintainable mobile applications.
-I specialize in Flutter development, integrating modern state management solutions and backend services to deliver smooth and efficient user experiences.

-With practical experience in Firebase integrations, REST API communication, and real-time features like chat and notifications, I focus on writing clean, structured, and performance-optimized code.

-Throughout my development journey, I have:

-- Built real-time marketplace applications
-- Integrated secure authentication & payment systems
-- Implemented in-app purchases and multi-language support
-- Designed scalable backend communication structures
-- Worked with Django-based ERP systems and Agora SDK integrations

-I strongly believe in continuous learning, clean architecture, and improving development standards with every project.
+Flutter Developer with hands-on experience building scalable mobile applications using Flutter, Dart, and Firebase.
+Skilled in REST API integration, state management (Provider & BLoC), and clean architecture principles.
+Experienced in developing real-world solutions including marketplace apps, ERP systems, and real-time communication platforms.

+In addition to development, I have mentored and trained aspiring developers, guiding them through Flutter fundamentals, architecture concepts, and real-world project implementation.
+I focus on writing maintainable code, improving development standards, and continuously growing both as a developer and a mentor.

 ---